rpbouman/huey/README.md

 ## (Pre-)Release
 Once every while, typically every few weeks, ongoing developments are captured in a (pre-)release, which gets its own version number and a nickname.
-You can checkout prior releases here: [https://github.com/rpbouman/huey/releases](https://github.com/rpbouman/huey/releases)
+You can check out prior releases here: [https://github.com/rpbouman/huey/releases](https://github.com/rpbouman/huey/releases)

 A new (pre-)release is triggered whenever a dependency is updated (currently, Huey has two dependencies - DuckDB WASM and Tabler Icons).
 Other events that trigger a (pre-)release is when ongoing development of new features and bugfixes is deemed stable - or at least stable enough to focus on new developments.